-As part of Australia’s COVID-19 Vaccination Program, we are pleased to be an approved vaccination provider for the COVID-19 vaccines for the Outer East of Melbourne and the wider community.
+As part of Australia’s COVID-19 Vaccination Program, we are pleased to be an approved vaccination provider for the COVID-19 vaccines at our clinics in Ringwood and Pakenham.

 People who receive a COVID-19 vaccination have a much lower chance of getting sick from COVID-19.
 The COVID-19 vaccine is free, you will not need a prescription from a GP to get vaccinated.

 Having a COVID-19 vaccination is a personal choice.
 It is important to talk to your doctor about your personal situation and any existing medical conditions to find out if vaccination is suitable for you.

 Booster doses are available to everyone 18 years and over who have had both doses of their primary course of a COVID-19 vaccine at least 5 months ago.

 A booster dose will make sure the protection you got from the first two doses is even stronger and longer-lasting and can help prevent the spread of the virus.

 A booster dose increases your protection against: